kaloyan-marinov/mini-jira-2/README.md

 - figure out how to avoid hardcoding the (`base64`-encoded) values within `kubernetes/database/postgres-secret.yaml`

+- add a pod running Nginx to the (above-described) Kubernetes setup, and arrange for that Nginx pod to act as a load balancer within the Kubernetes setup

 - make it possible
   to register/create a new `User` by issuing HTTP requests to the web application